State of the News Media Methodology

 Employment and wage data

-Fact sheets released after May 31, 2018, include employment and wage trends based on data from the Bureau of Labor Statistics (BLS) Occupational Employment Statistics (OES) survey.
-We use the OES data to estimate employment and median wages for four media-related occupations in five information-producing industries.
+Employment and wage trends are based on data from the Bureau of Labor Statistics (BLS) Occupational Employment Statistics (OES) survey.
+Pew Research Center uses the OES data to estimate employment and median wages for four media-related occupations in five information-producing industries.
 The OES survey produces annual estimates of occupational employment and wage rates for full- and part-time wage and salary workers (excluding the self-employed) in nonfarm establishments.

 The Center’s analyses focus on five industries: 1) newspaper publishers, 2) television broadcasting, 3) cable and other subscription programming, 4) radio broadcasting and 5) other information services, which is the best match for digital-native publishers.
 (See below for more information on this category.)

 Within each industry, the number of newsroom employees is limited to four occupations associated with news production: 1) news analysts, reporters and correspondents; 2) editors; 3) photographers (e.g., photojournalists) and 4) television, video, and motion picture camera operators and editors (e.g., news videographers, television news video editors).1 This allows a focus on newsroom staff rather than those on the business or distribution side, such as advertising sales agents, printing press operators and delivery truck drivers.
 (It does not allow for the inclusion of layout artists, designers or digital producers, as there are no occupation codes for employees doing this work specifically in the group of media and communication equipment workers.)

 The OES survey produces employment and wage estimates annually for over 800 occupations.
 National occupational estimates for specific industries are also available.
 The wage data is adjusted for inflation using annual averages from the BLS Consumer Price Index Research Series (CPI-U-RS) with the latest year in the trend as the base year.